 What is the time limit for Relational Data segment template queries?

-Although the whole segment has to be finished within 30 minutes, there are multiple tasks to be done before and after the query.
+Although the whole segment has to be finished within 20 minutes (segments that exceed that threshold will time out), there are multiple tasks to be done before and after the query.
 Therefore, we suggest to keep the query run time below 15 minutes.